MuhammadHussnainShaker/InterviewPrep/README.md

 - Search input field
 - Calling child component in parent and avoiding to be rendered on every parent render

+### Higher Order Components
+Higher order component is basically a function that takes a component as an argument and returns a new enhanced component.
+#### Examples
+For example we pass Dashboard component to a function that returns Dashbaord component if user is authenticated, else returns the login component.

 ### Node.js Topics
 ## Stream vs buffer?